TheophileGaudin/Everyday/README.md

 - *Adaptive brightness*: optionally adapts display brightness to ambient light rather than keeping it fixed.
 - *3dof mode*: pin the dashboard relative to head rotation.
 - *Google OAuth*: authenticate with your Google account via your phone.
 Opt-in via settings.
 Required for the Calendar widget.
+- *Alignment guides*: helps to align widgets relative to each other and to the screen.

 ## Phone companion app